Nance-Lab/diff_classifier/paper.md

 simultaneously reduce time-to-first-result in MPT workflows and provide reproducible MPT results.

-diff$\_$classifier also includes downstream MPT analysis tools including mean squared displacement and feature calculations, visualization tools, and a principle component analysis implementation.
+diff_classifier also includes downstream MPT analysis tools including mean squared displacement and feature calculations, visualization tools, and a principle component analysis implementation.
 MPT is commonly used to calculate and report ensemble-averaged diffusion coefficients of nanoparticles and other